 For the purpose of this Methodology Statement a “Period” is the duration over which capacity is to be relocated, e.g. monthly or daily.
 The frequency by which Transfer and Trades will be undertaken may differ from the Period.
 Both the Period and the frequency will be consistent with the UNC processes for Transfer and Trade.

-National Grid will determine the appropriate range of demand to be used in determining Exchange Rates from historical records and demand forecasts for the particular Period in question.
+National Gas Transmission will determine the appropriate range of demand to be used in determining Exchange Rates from historical records and demand forecasts for the particular Period in question.

 Indicative demand levels are provided in Appendix 1 and are determined as described below.

-National Grid will, for the relevant Period, identify
+National Gas Transmission will, for the relevant Period, identify

 the highest daily demand for each of the previous five (5) years;